 Each year, the American College of Allergy, Asthma & Immunology presents several named lectures during the Annual Scientific Meeting.
-The “Bela Schick,” “John P. McGovern” and “Bernard Berman” lectures are presented annually.
-The “Daniel J. Goodman” and “Lester Mittelstaedt” lectures are presented in alternate years and the “Luisa Businco Lecture” is presented during the International Food Allergy Symposium.
+The Bela Schick, John P. McGovern, Bernard Berman and Edward J. O'Connell lectures are presented annually.
+The Luisa Businco Lecture is presented during the International Food Allergy Symposium.

 Bernard Berman Memorial Lecture

 Monday, Nov.
 11, 8:05 – 8:25 am

 The annual Bernard Berman Memorial Lecture recognizes a kind, caring clinician-allergist with interests in the various aspects of allergy and a passion for teaching.
 The Memorial Lecture is a testament to Dr. Berman’s caring nature, unique skills as a gifted teacher and unselfish compassion for his patients.
 He was a past president of the College and one of the founders of the American Board of Allergy and Immunology.